-- A. An appointment may be made conditional upon enrollment and, if an appointment is made on that basis, the appointee will be so informed at the time they are offered the appointment. - B. The condition shall lapse by the end of the first week of classes of the semester or session. - C. No more than fifty percent (50%) of the contracts of employment within a given department shall be made conditional upon enrollment. - D. In the case of Teaching Assistants or Tutor Markers, compensation equal to one (1) week's pay will be provided if an appointment under this section is canceled. - E. In the case of Sessional Instructors, where an appointment is made conditional upon enrollment and the course is canceled before the first week of classes then compensation equal to 0.75 contact hours shall be paid.
-Where the course is canceled during the first week of classes the compensation shall be equal to one (1) contact hour. - F. This article shall not apply to Graduate Facilitators.
+- A. An appointment may be made conditional upon enrollment and, if an appointment is made on that basis, the appointee will be so informed at the time they are offered the appointment. - B. The condition shall lapse by the end of the first week of classes of the semester or session. - C. No more than fifty percent (50%) of the contracts of employment within a given department shall be made conditional upon enrollment. - D. In the case of Teaching Assistants, compensation equal to two (2) weeks' pay will be provided if an appointment under this section is canceled. - E. In the case of Sessional Instructors, where an appointment is made conditional upon enrollment and the course is canceled before the first week of classes then compensation equal to $\underline{1}$ contact hour shall be paid.
+Where the course is canceled during the first week of classes the compensation shall be equal to $\underline{1.25}$ contact hours. - F. This article shall not apply to Graduate Facilitators.